AhmedHarees/100-days-of-code/log.md

 **Today's Progress**: Continued Introduction to Bootstrap section of the course.
 Learnt how to use Bootstrap grid layout system.

+### Day 7: March 28, 2021

+**Today's Progress**: Continued Introduction to Bootstrap section of the course.
+Learnt how to use Bootstrap containers and buttons.
+Also used Font Awesome for icons.

+**Thoughts:** Struggled a bit adding Google Play icon to the website as Font Awesome's website has been updated.
+The icon was not loading because of a version mismatch between Font Awesome's link for the icon and the CDN link.

 <!--
 ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)